raspberrypilearning/getting-started-with-the-sense-hat/README.md

 ## Requirements

-Before following this resource it is a good idea to review the [Sense HAT Guide for Astro Pi](https://www.raspberrypi.org/learning/astro-pi-guide/), which will help you get your hardware set up and configured.
+Before following this resource, it is a good idea to review the [Sense HAT Guide for Astro Pi](https://www.raspberrypi.org/learning/astro-pi-guide/), which will help you get your hardware set up and configured.

 ### Hardware